solidi/writing/21-be-a-rock-star-at-pull-requests.md

 **Be open to feedback, always.** The reviewer likely has good intentions.
 Take the feedback well by asking questions and making suggestive edits now, or deferring them in an agreed manner.
 Respectful reviews are [useful ones](https://testing.googleblog.com/2019/11/code-health-respectful-reviews-useful.html).

-**Capture conversations in the tool.** Many times discussions had occurred around the pull request.
+**Capture conversations in the tool.** Many times discussions had occurred outside the pull request.
 However, that knowledge is missing for others.
 Follow up, and write the outcomes in the tool.
 This action will immensely add context to others.

 **End with approval and summary comment to signal completion.** At the end of the review, add a summation paragraph.
 The feedback will give a recap, encouragement of the great work, and build trust between reviewer and author.